GeadManagementSystem/MSGT/readme.md

 This is a Software Engineering I Course Project at Addis Ababa University, Institute of Technology

 ## Documentations
-All documentations for the project acn be found [Here](https://github.com/GeadManagementSystem/MSGT/tree/master/public/Documentations)
+All documentations for the project can be found [Here](https://github.com/GeadManagementSystem/MSGT/tree/master/public/Documentations)

 ## Statement of the problem